-Cleveland Square is a 1.5 acre stretch of communal garden bordered by Grade II listed, white-stucco fronted houses and situated in the centre of Bayswater just north of Hyde Park.
-What makes Cleveland square so unique is the particular focus on horticulture; the garden is host to an incredibly rich eco variety and every bed is meticulously designed with unusual and beautiful plants.
+Cleveland Square is a 1.5 acre stretch of communal garden bordered by Grade II listed, white-stucco fronted houses and situated in the heart of Bayswater just north of Hyde Park.
+What makes Cleveland Square so unique is the particular focus on horticulture; the garden is host to an incredibly rich eco variety and every bed is meticulously designed with unusual and beautiful plants.

+The Garden serves as a gathering point for the community and is used for socialising, exercise and relaxing.
 The high standard of garden cultivation and management is clearly reflected in the visual beauty of the square but is also seen in the residents’ appreciation and relationship with it.
-Cleveland Square is an important and central point for the community and the bounteous amount of space is used for socializing, exercise and relaxing.

 Cleveland Gardens was established around 1855, soon after Cleveland Square.
 Like many London gardens, the original iron railings were removed during WW2 and were replaced with concrete posts and wire fencing.
 During the 1970s and 1980s, only a handful of houses contributed to the upkeep of the gardens and residents struggled to do their best with limited resources.
 However, in the mid-1990s the gardens came under the umbrella of CSRA and some improvements were made.